 The overarching goal of CCHE is to forge lasting partnerships between communities and the University of Wisconsin to advance health equity.
 CCHE sees itself as a resource to create and sustain these partnerships.
-We have worked in tribal, refugee, and diverse racial and ethnic minority communities, from urban Milwaukee to rural communities in northern Wisconsin.
+We have worked in tribal, refugee, and diverse underrepresented racial/ethnic (UR) communities, from urban Milwaukee to rural communities in northern Wisconsin.

 Our aim is to ensure that community needs are understood and addressed while UW resources, including technical knowledge and innovations to address health inequities, are shared and being put to work in communities across the state.
 Our community-academic partnerships have resulted in collaborative teaching, student service learning opportunities, research to address a specific community need, and programs to advance the health of underserved communities.